Taccy – troubleshoot signature and privacy problems

 alisma.
 Reports all that are broken, and optionally writes adjacent text file with their internal details to help you repair the Alias.
 Full release with Help book and many improvements, now reduces time taken handling old broken aliases.
 Ideal before and after cloning or copying large folders or volumes, and as periodic housekeeping.

-Alifix 1.1 (for Sierra, High Sierra, Mojave and Catalina).
+Alifix 1.1 (Intel-only for Sierra, High Sierra, Mojave and Catalina).

 UTIutility – UTI scanning and conversion utility